-A power inverter is a device that can change (or, invert) electricity current from Direct Current (DC) to Alternating Current (AC).
-Power inverters can range in size from small devices that can be plugged into a car’s cigarette lighter all the way to larger full-home electricity inverters.
+A power inverter is a device that can change or invert electrical current from direct current (DC) to alternating current (AC).
+They range in size from small devices that you can plug into a car’s cigarette lighter all the way to larger full-home electricity inverters.

-Here, it is important to understand that AC current is the type of electricity that household outlets, and most electronic devices, use.
-DC current, on the other hand, is the type of electricity that is most commonly stored in batteries and used in low voltage instances, such as automotive applications.
+It is important to understand that AC is the type of electricity that household outlets and most electronic devices use.
+On the other hand, DC is most commonly stored in batteries and used in low-voltage situations, like in automotive applications.

-Today, all of the electricity that is generated by solar panels and stored in solar batteries is in the form of DC electricity.
-Once the energy passes through the inverter, it turns into the usable, alternating current (AC).
-In small, DIY systems, the inverter generally has one or more AC power outlets to plug-in and power electric devices.
+Today, the electricity solar-powered panels generate and then store in solar batteries as DC electricity.
+Once the energy passes through the inverter, it becomes the usable, alternating current (AC).
+In small, DIY systems, the inverter generally has one or more AC power outlets to plug in and power electric devices.

 Why Do I Need a Power Inverter?

-On one hand, it is true that you can create a pure DC powered solar energy system to run a simple off-grid system for devices like well pumps.
-Whereas systems such as these may not require an inverter, they are limited to only powering the devices that they have been specifically designed to run.
+You can create a pure DC-powered solar energy system to run a simple off-grid system for devices like well pumps.
+Systems like these may not require an inverter as they are limited to only powering the devices that they have been specifically designed to run.

-The truth is, that the majority of DIY solar systems are built with power inverters.
-This is because in a solar energy system, power inverters make it possible to run AC-powered devices such as televisions, electronics, tools, medical devices, and anything else that plugs into a traditional wall outlet.
+But the truth is a majority of DIY solar systems have power inverters.
+In a solar energy system, power inverters make it possible to run AC-powered devices such as televisions, electronics, tools, medical devices, and anything else that plugs into a traditional wall outlet.

-As we’ve mentioned above, power inverters come in a wide range of sizes and capabilities.
-Here, we are going to explore the different types of inverters as they apply to DIY solar power systems.
+As mentioned, power inverters come in a wide range of sizes and capabilities.
+Here, we explore the different types of inverters as they apply to DIY solar power systems.

 Perhaps the most important distinction in choosing the right solar inverter comes down to the type of solar energy system that you are running.
-In an off grid solar system, an inverter will typically have an output panel in which devices can be plugged directly into.
-Off grid inverters make it possible to use AC electricity in a cabin, van, RV, or other remote location.
-Many DIY systems include a standalone off grid inverter, or else utilize the built-inverter on a portable solar generator.
+In an off-grid solar system, an inverter typically has an output panel where you can directly plug-in devices.
+Off-grid inverters make it possible to use AC electricity in a cabin, van, RV, or other remote location.
+Many DIY systems include a standalone off-grid inverter or utilize the built-inverter on a portable solar generator.

-If you have a grid tie (also known as grid-tied) solar panel system, then there are two different kinds of inverter you can install.
-A “grid tie inverter” (GTI) is specifically designed to modify your solar energy to fit the frequency of grid power, as excess electricity production is sent back into the grid.
-If you have a grid tie system with a battery backup (also known as a hybrid system), then you will need an even more specific piece of equipment.
-Hybrid systems are more expensive, but have the greatest ROI in combating utility bills with self-produced solar energy.
+If you have a grid-tie system with a battery backup (also known as a hybrid system), then you need an even more specific piece of equipment.
+Hybrid systems are more expensive but have the greatest ROI in combating utility bills with self-produced solar energy.

 Pure Sine vs Modified Sine Wave Inverters For Solar

-Getting technical, there are two main types of inverter technology: Pure Sine and Modified Sine Wave.
-By far, the most popular kind of inverters are Pure Sine Wave.
-Pure Sine Wave inverters use sophisticated technology to deliver the smoothest possible electric current like that of a grid-tied home.
-For the best overall performance, a Pure Sine Wave inverter is heavily advised.
+Getting technical, there are two types of inverter technology: pure sine and modified sine wave.
+By far, the most popular are pure sine wave.
+Pure sine wave inverters use sophisticated technology to deliver the smoothest possible electric current, like a grid-tied home.
+For the best overall performance, we highly advise you to look into a pure sine wave inverter.

-Modified Sine Wave inverters are generally seen as the cheaper alternative to Pure Sine Wave.
-Although it is true that Modified Sine Wave inverters can be used to power simple electronics, most DIYers choose to use a Pure Sine Wave inverter because they are more efficient and generally less noisy.
-Modified Sine Wave inverters use a more basic form of technology which make it difficult to power devices with variant current draws such as smartphones, fridges, air conditioners, power tools, and other appliances.
+Modified sine wave inverters are generally the cheaper alternative to pure sine wave.
+Although you can use modified sine wave inverters to power simple electronics, most DIYers choose to use a pure sine wave inverter because they are more efficient and generally less noisy.
+Modified sine wave inverters use more basic technology, making it difficult to power devices with varying current draws, such as smartphones, fridges, air conditioners, power tools, and other appliances.

 How to Choose the Right Size Power Inverter for Solar

-So how large of an inverter do you need for your solar energy system?
-The answer comes down to watts & volts.
-Although the technical aspects may cause first timers’ eyes to glaze over, selecting the right sized inverter will prevent damage, increase efficiency, and allow for the best overall user experience.
+Although the technical aspects may cause first-timers’ eyes to glaze over, selecting the right sized inverter prevents damage, increases efficiency, and allows for the best overall user experience.

-Watts are a measure of how much electricity is being used.
-Smaller devices, such as cell phones may only require 6 watts to fully charge, whereas a microwave may need upwards of 1000 watts of continuous power to run.
+Watts measures how much electricity is being used.
+Smaller devices, such as cell phones, may only require 6 watts to fully charge, whereas a microwave may need upwards of 1000 watts of continuous power to run.
 For a good idea of how much power most household appliances use, you can check out our solar load calculator.

-When you are looking at inverters, you will notice that each device is rated for a certain number of watts for continuous and surge usage.
+When looking at inverters, you will notice that each device is rated for a certain number of watts for continuous and surge usage.
 Surge refers to the amount of power an inverter can supply for ten to fifteen minutes of peak demand, whereas a continuous rating is used as a guideline for safe, normal use.
-In order to calculate the right size inverter for your electricity needs, simply add together the wattages of all of the devices you plan to run simultaneously.
+To calculate the right size inverter for your electricity needs, simply add together the wattages of all of the devices you plan to run simultaneously.

-In general, you will want to prevent possible damage to your inverter by not overloading your system.
-Allow yourself a bit of wiggle room, and purchase an inverter that is rated to power more than enough continuous watts of AC power for all of your daily use devices such as lighting, fans, electronics, and kitchen appliances.
+In general, you want to prevent possible damage to your inverter by not overloading your system.
+Allow yourself a bit of wiggle room, and purchase an inverter rated to power more than enough continuous watts of AC power for all of your daily use devices, such as lighting, fans, electronics, and kitchen appliances.

 Power Inverter Voltage

-Volts are the measure of voltage, which is what makes electric charges move, as the potential difference across a conductor.
-Voltage can be calculated by Watts by Amps (V = W/A).
-Therefore, the lower voltage system you have, the more current (amps) will be required to power the inverter.
+Volts measure voltage, which is what makes electric charges move as the potential difference across a conductor.
+You can calculate voltage by dividing watts by amps (V = W/A).
+So, the lower the voltage system you have, the more current or amps required to power the inverter.

-The most common input voltages for off grid solar power inverters are 12V, 24V, and 48V.
-12 and 24 volt inverters are by far the most common, as well as least expensive kinds of inverters for DIY off grid solar systems.
-In general, if you have a 12V battery or a 24V battery, you will want to have the same voltage inverter, as it draws power directly from the storage.
+The most common input voltages for off-grid solar power inverters are 12V, 24V, and 48V.
+Twelve and 24-volt inverters are, by far, the most common and least expensive kinds of inverters for DIY off-grid solar systems.
+Generally, if you have a 12V battery or a 24V battery, you will want the same voltage inverter, as it draws power directly from the storage.
 The voltage should also match that of your solar charge controller.
-Your inverter’s voltage will also determine the size of wire gauge to best run your solar power system.
+Your inverter’s voltage also determines the size of the wire gauge best for your solar power system.

 How to Hook Up a Solar Power Inverter

-In an off grid solar energy system, the power inverter is hooked up directly to the battery.
-In most cases, it is also the last piece of equipment of the system in which you can plug in your appliances.
+In an off-grid solar energy system, the power inverter hooks up directly to the battery.
+Most of the time, it is also the last piece of equipment of the system and where you can plug in your appliances.

-On your inverter, there should be an input panel which has a negative and positive charge port.
-Here, you will want to connect these ports to their corresponding counterparts on the battery (i.e. negative to negative & positive to positive).
+On your inverter, there should be an input panel with a negative and positive charge port.
+Here, you want to connect these ports to their corresponding counterparts on the battery (i.e. negative to negative & positive to positive).
 We recommend using black and red wires to separate the positive and negative charges.
-If you have electrical experience, you can choose to add a fuse between the battery and the inverter for added protection.
+If you have electrical experience, you can add a fuse between the battery and the inverter for added protection.

-In order to select the correct size wire gauge, you will need to consider your continuous AC load as well as your inverter voltage.
-12V systems with low usage (i.e. <1000 continuous watts) can generally use an AWG wire size of 2/0, whereas higher demanding systems can use 4/0.
-Like in all parts of a solar system, in general, it is always better to leave some wiggle room for error.
-Limiting your wire size because it is cheaper will result in less power able to be drawn from your battery.
+To select the correct size wire gauge, you need to consider your continuous AC load as well as your inverter voltage.
+Twelve-volt systems with low usage (i.e. <1000 continuous watts) can generally use an AWG wire size of 2/0, whereas higher demanding systems can use 4/0.
+As in all parts of a solar system, generally, it is best to leave some wiggle room for error.
+Limiting your wire size because it is cheaper will result in less power being drawn from your battery.

-In conclusion, if you are looking to run your household devices and appliance on solar power, you are probably going to need an inverter.
-For the best results, you will want to choosing a pure sine wave inverter that is rated to deliver more than enough wattage to continuously power your devices.
-With consistent voltage across you entire system, hooking up and using your inverter is as easy as connecting the right wires and plugging in your electronics.
+If you want to run your household devices and appliances on solar power, you are probably going to need an inverter.
+For the best results, choose a pure sine wave inverter rated to deliver more than enough wattage to continuously power your devices.
+With consistent voltage across your entire system, hooking up and using your inverter is as easy as connecting the right wires and plugging in your electronics.